-Each separate division and category is usually judged as a whole by a team of three judges.
-Due to the number of entries, time constraints may require that some categories must be judged initially by several teams of judges; run-offs then become necessary.
+Each separate division and category is judged as a whole by a team of three judges.
+Due to the number of entries, run-off rounds may be required.
 In such cases, the entries judged best by each team of initial judges are judged by a new team of judges to determine the winning entries in the category.
 The number of entries in a run-off and procedures for run-off judging vary by contest and category.

 The subjective nature of judging